Rownokk/Weather-Website/README.md

 - 📱 Responsive Design (mobile-friendly)
 - 🎨 Clean UI (simple and aesthetic)
-- 💻 Pure HTML and CSS (no JS or APIs)
+- 💻 Pure HTML and CSS & APIs
-- 🌤️ Static demo weather display

 ---

 ## 🛠️ Technologies Used